Deciding Which Birth Control Is Right for You

 - pelvic inflammatory disease

-- a perforation of the uterus during insertion
+- a perforation (piercing) of the uterus during insertion

-Birth control pills share many of the same side effects of hormonal IUDs.
+Birth control pills have many of the same side effects as hormonal IUDs.
 Potential side effects of birth control pills include:

 - spotting or irregular periods